trstringer/vscode-tips/debugging.md

 The debug console is a common way to interact with the current state of the application during typical debugging scenarios.

 Open the console: `>Debug: Open Console`

+The debug console is also capable of evaluating expressing, dumping variables, and other common rich debugging console features.